 Complete a degree or certificate program within the maximum timeframe.

 Students receiving financial aid are subject to the 150% Rule.
 According to this rule, students who attempt more than 150% of the credit hours needed to graduate from their program of study will be ineligible to receive financial aid.
 Under this rule, all credits, taken at Cecil College or transferred to Cecil College*, are counted in this 150% rule calculation.

-Please note that this rule applies to all courses taken, credit or clock hour, regardless of how they were paid for (cash, financial aid, tuition reimbursement, etc.).
-Developmental credits and Senior Waiver credits are counted in this formula.
+Please note that this rule applies to all courses taken, credit or clock hour, regardless of how they were paid for (cash, financial aid, tuition reimbursement, etc.), and all course types (developmental, audited, repeated, waived, dual enrollment/ECA, etc.) are counted in the formula.
 The formula for the 150% rule calculation is as follows: Total credits required to complete a program X 1.5 (ex.
-60 credit AS program X 1.5 = 90 credits to complete.)
+60 credit AS program X 1.5 = 90 credits to complete).

 Updating Students About SAP

 At the end of each semester, the Financial Aid Office will review the progress of each student receiving Title IV funding.
 New financial aid applicants and transfer students are evaluated upon registration for the first term after applying for financial aid.
 Students who do not satisfy the SAP requirements listed above will be notified via Cecil College Campus email that they have not achieved SAP.